Ilham Al-Qaradawi

-Ilham Al-Qaradawi is a Qatari professor of positron and radiation physics at Qatar University and adjunct professor of physics at Texas A&M University at Qatar.
-She was born on September 19, 1959, and is the daughter of the Egyptian Muslim scholar, Yusuf Al-Qaradawi.
+Ilham Al-Qaradawi (born 19 September 1959) is a Qatari professor of positron and radiation physics at Qatar University and adjunct professor of physics at Texas A&M University at Qatar.
+She is the daughter of the Egyptian Muslim scholar, Yusuf Al-Qaradawi.

 She is known for her work in positron physics, establishing the first slow positron beam facilities in the Middle East region.
 She has appeared on Al-Jazeera news network to address several nuclear energy problems in the world.

 Education and early career

 Al-Qaradawi received her Bachelor of Science degree in physics in 1981 from Qatar University in Doha, Qatar.
 She then attended Bedford College, University of London for her Master of Science degree in nuclear physics in 1984.
 She obtained her PhD in positron physics from the Royal Holloway College, University of London in 1991.
 She then worked as an assistant professor at Qatar University until 2009, when she was promoted to professor.
 She held a research fellowship at the University of London working on positron physics from 1998 to 1999.